Piano Technique: Keyboard Layout: The Four “Middles”

 Prove this to yourself by playing middle D with both thumbs, then work right with your right hand while going left with your left hand one key at a time.
 You’ll find the exact same sequence of white and black keys in both hands.

-(By the way, don’t think you must sit rigidly aligned there… It’s OK to lean left or right as needed in order to play in very low or very high registers.
+It’s good practice to routinely center yourself-–both physically and mentally-–on middle D every time you sit down to play.
+(This does not mean that you must rigidly aligned with middle D. It’s OK to lean left or right as needed in order to play in very low or very high registers.)

 Leave a Reply